Murder of Lorenzo González Cacho: Controversy

 The case gained widespread notoriety throughout the island when the gossip-news show SuperXclusivo began to closely follow it and conduct independent investigations.
 While following the case, a number of irregularities were alleged, among these is the crime scene, which was not secured and was immediately cleaned after it had already been seen by investigators, but before forensics could thoroughly analyze it.

 Ana Cacho's father met with the Governor of Puerto Rico at the time, Luis Fortuño, and handed him a mysterious envelope.
 The Secretary of Justice at the time, Antonio Sagardía, resigned his post towards the end of 2009 to represent Ana Cacho as her lawyer, which was publicly criticized as an unethical move, and expressed her client was "a victim of the media".

 Luis Gustavo Rivera Seijo ("El Manco") was shown to have been diagnosed with mental problems.
 He had confessed to the murder at the beginning of the investigation and several other times, sometimes retracting his own confessions.
 According to authorities, Rivera Seijo's confessions weren't considered valid at first because they didn't add up and the claimed murder weapon was never found.
-On March 8, 2016, Judge Jessica Morales, determined probable cause for arrest for murder against Rivera Seijo for the death of Lorenzo González Cacho.
-On April 28, 2016, another judge explained the confession was full of errors and that there was lack of forensic evidence to confirm that Rivera Seijo was present at the Cacho residence at the time of the murder.
+On March 8, 2016, Judge Jessica Morales determined probable cause for the arrest for murder against Rivera Seijo for the death of Lorenzo González Cacho.
+On April 28, 2016, another judge explained the confession was full of errors and that there was a lack of forensic evidence to confirm that Rivera Seijo was present at the Cacho residence at the time of the murder.
 Charges of negligence, obstruction of justice and suspicion of murder against him were dropped.